Sections of This Topic Include

 Your ads should answer the customer’s question: “What’s in it for me?”
 Your ad should also specify what they are to do next.
 What action should they take and how do they take it, for example, who do they call and how?

 Major Methods of Advertising (Repeatedly Getting Message Out)

 Brochures or flyers

-— Many desk-top publishing and word-processing software packages can produce highly attractive tri-fold (an 8.5 inch by 11-inch sheet folded in thirds) brochures.
-Brochures can contain a great deal of information if designed well, and are becoming a common method of advertising.
+— Many desktop publishing and word-processing software packages can produce highly attractive tri-fold (8.5-inch by 11-inch sheet folded in thirds) brochures.
+Brochures can contain a great deal of information if designed well and are becoming a common method of advertising.
 (See Writing Brochures.)

 Direct mail — Mail sent directly from you to your customers can be highly customized to suit their nature and needs.
 You may want to build a mailing list of your current and desired customers.
 Collect addresses from customers by noticing addresses on their checks, asking them to fill out information cards, etc. Keep the list online and up-to-date.
 Mailing lists can quickly become out-of-date.
 Notice mailings that get returned to you.
 This should be used carefully and it can incur substantial cost, you don’t want to inundate your stakeholders with information so make the most of your message.
 (See Using Direct Mail and Mailing Lists.)